alchemy-fr/Phraseanet-Docs/en/User/Guide/Actions.rst

 Tools
 *****

-Tools regroups the actions allowing to act on :
+Tools regroups the actions allowing to act on:

 * **The thumbnails or preview images** (re-generation, substitution, rotation, preview thumbnail for videos)